Evan Longoria Player Props: Diamondbacks vs. Dodgers

-Evan Longoria and the Arizona Diamondbacks open the season versus Julio Urias and the Los Angeles Dodgers March 30 at 10:10 PM ET.
+The Arizona Diamondbacks and Evan Longoria, who went 0-for-3 last time in action, battle Dustin May and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.

 Evan Longoria Game Info & Props vs. the Dodgers